-Any individual who believes a student living in university student housing may be missing should immediately contact the University Police Department (UPD) at 2304 Ivy Road, or by phone at 434-924-7166.
-The UPD will notify the Office of the Dean of Students (ODOS) on receipt of a missing-student report.
-When such a report is received, both ODOS and UPD will attempt to determine whether the student is, in fact, missing.
+Any individual who believes a student living in On-Grounds UVA student housing may be missing should immediately contact the University Police Department (UPD) at 2304 Ivy Road, or by phone at 434-924-7166.
+UPD will notify Student Affairs on receipt of a missingstudent report.
+When receiving such report, both Student Affairs and UPD will attempt to determine whether the student is, in fact, missing.

-These steps will be taken, among others, depending on the circumstances:
+Among other steps that may be taken depending on the circumstances:

-- ODOS will attempt to contact the student through all reasonable and available means - UPD will investigate the validity of the missing-person report and manage the information according to its established investigative standards - UPD may notify appropriate University personnel and seek their aid in the investigation (e.g., ODOS, Residence Life staff, Counseling & Psychological Services staff, etc.) - UPD will contact any other appropriate law enforcement agencies as necessary to further its investigation
+- Student Affairs will attempt to contact the student through all reasonable and available means - UPD will investigate the validity of the missing-person report and manage the information according to its established investigative standards - UPD may notify appropriate University personnel and seek their aid in the investigation (e.g., Student Affairs, Housing and Residence Life staff, Counseling and Psychological Services staff, etc.) - UPD will notify local law enforcement agencies within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.

-If, within twenty-four hours of the report, UPD is unable to locate the missing student and the student remains missing, UPD will notify ODOS and ODOS shall take the following action(s):
+If, within twenty-four hours of the report, UPD is unable to locate the missing student and the student is not known to have returned to University Grounds or otherwise located, UPD will notify Student Affairs and Student Affairs shall take the following action(s):

-- The Dean of Students or his/her designee will promptly notify the individual the student has designated as his/her emergency contact and document the date and time of the notification. - If the missing student is under 18 years of age and not an emancipated individual, the Dean of Students or his/her designee also will notify the student's custodial parent or guardian and document the date and time of the notification
+- The Dean of Students or designee will promptly notify the individual the student has designated as his/her emergency contact and document the date and time of the notification. - If the missing student is under 18 years of age and not an emancipated individual, the Dean of Students or designee also will notify the student's custodial parent or guardian and document the date and time of the notification

-UPD and ODOS will coordinate their efforts to locate the missing student.
-The Dean of Students will notify the Vice President and Chief Student Affairs Officer and update him/her on the status of the investigation as appropriate.
+UPD and Student Affairs will coordinate their efforts to locate the missing student.
+The Dean of Students or designee will notify the Vice President and Chief Student Affairs Officer and update him/her on the status of the investigation as appropriate.

-When the missing student is located, the Dean of Students or his/her designee will contact the student to offer any appropriate support, as well as the emergency contacts and/or parents to confirm the student has been located.
+When the missing student is located, the Dean of Students or designee will contact the student to offer any appropriate support, as well as the emergency contacts and/or parents to confirm the student has been located.

 If the initial investigation is unsuccessful in locating the missing student, UPD will continue to investigate according to established police procedures.
-The Dean of Students will decide further action, if any, by ODOS.
+The Dean of Students or designee will decide what further action, if any, should be taken by Student Affairs.